analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 1. Begin by making sure the PWR switch (SW1) is in the "OFF" position.

 2. Make sure that jumper JP1 is installed.
 This jumper enables LED, D1.
 Also, make sure that the P0_0 and P0_1 jumpers are installed on JH1.
+These two jumpers connect UART0 RX and TX to the console output.

 3. Connect USB cables from the PC to the USB/PWR connector (CN1) of the EV kit.
 This cable will power the board and provide a virtual serial port connection to the MAX78000's UART.